Curriculum Vitae

 Visiting Professor, United States Military Academy (1995)

-Mortar Board Award & Omicron Delta Kappa Faculty Award, Texas Tech Univ., one of five (1994)--first ever for physics dept.
+Mortar Board Award & Omicron Delta Kappa Faculty Award, Texas Tech Univ., one of five (1994)

 Elected to the Teaching Academy of Texas Tech University, 1998.